dariogarcia/coMedia/README.md

 ### Search for old/new user content

 Users can query the plarform, looking for content entries.
 This can be done on the own listing of entries, to retrieve details of old content stored before, or it can be done on the server side which includes all content entries created by other users.
 Queries must follow the writing guidelines used for adding content.
-That is, include a brief description of what you are looking for, in which language, how you would like it to be, what you want it for, etc.
+That is, include a brief description of what you are looking for, in which language, how you would like it to be, what you want it for, etc. User decides which set of features to use (bibliographic, descriptions, comments).

 ## Server Functionalities